INSTRUCTIONS HOW TO USE A MILLING MACHINE

 Splined Shafts and Fittings

 Splined shafts and fittings are generally cut by bobbing and broaching on special machines.
 However, when spline shafts must be cut for a repair job, the operation may be accomplished on the milling machine in a manner similar to that described for cutting keyways.
 Standard spline shafts and splint fittings have 4, 6, 10, or 16 splines, and theirdimensions depend upon the class of fit for the desired application: a permanent fit, a sliding fit when not under load, and a sliding fit under load.
-Table 8-8 in Appendix A lists the standard dimensions for 4, 6, 10, and 16-spline shafts.
+Table 8-8 in Machinist Tables lists the standard dimensions for 4, 6, 10, and 16-spline shafts.

 Spline shafts can be milled on the milling machine in a manner similar to the cutting of keyways.